griffithlab/rnaseq_tutorial_wiki/Transcript-Assembly-Visualization.md

 * http://cole-trapnell-lab.github.io/cufflinks/cuffcompare/index.html#transfrag-class-codes

-How many genes have at least one transcript assembled by StringTie in the 'de_novo' results?
+*FIX* How many genes have at least one transcript assembled by StringTie in the 'de_novo' results?

 ```bash